DannyBoy-PI/SolaXAPI/README.md

 This code assumes the data, log and executable files are all in the same directory.

 This code assumes you have the date/time/region set correctly.
+(Note: Date format used in the code is YYYY-MM-DD)

 This code should be called from a BASH script in CRON and run once a minute (This is important as upload rate is set as below).
 See example Solaxapi.sh included in repository.